Welcome To The

 list.
 Remember to update your address if you change to another provider.

-Addresses that are returned twice as undeliverable or returned three times
+Addresses that are returned five times, as undeliverable or returned three times

 for a "Full Mailbox", will be deleted from the list.